rtts/ialauncher/README.md

 of the box.
 Also, all the games in the `games` directory have custom DOSBox configurations (where needed) and startup commands in their `metadata.ini` files.
-However, you will certainly end up in situations where you have to reconfigure the game.
+However, you will certainly end up in situations where you have to reconfigure a game.
 Try the following:

 - Press Alt-Enter to start DOSBox with the game directory mounted as the `C:` drive.